bmbrands/theme_bootstrap/README.txt

 This theme is based on the Bootstrap CSS framework, version 2.3

+RELESE NOTES VERSION 2013051000
+May 10th 2013

+Put the settings page back in
+Enable the choise for jQuery / YUI
+Merged core 2.5 bootstrap changes / bugfixes with 2.4

 NOTE FOR USERS UPGRADING FROM THE OLD THEME:
 Read the changelog. using this version will remove your bootstrap theme settings